compilerla/compiler.la/_posts/2024-03-22-Civic-Tech-Career-Resources.md

 and notice what kinds of titles are used to describe the skills you have.

-Some of these jobs require you to pass an “exam” or “test” -- don’t stress too much, do a bit of research.
-Sometimes these are like standardized multichoice exams you take with a pencil in a proctored room, while others are just a long-form written version of your resume, submitted via an online form.
+Some of these jobs require you to pass an “exam” or “test” -- don’t stress too much; do a bit of research.
+Sometimes these are standardized, multiple choice exams you take with a pencil in a proctored room, while others are just a long-form written version of your resume submitted via an online form.
 Do note that if the position requires you to have passed an exam, you will need to do so before you submit your application or they will auto-reject your application.